mobilerider/mobilerider-client-php/docs/media.md

     *   [duration]: Media duration in seconds
         > Any possitive integer.

     *   [pcount]: Media player view counts.
-It represents the number of types a media has been viewed.
+It represents the number of times a media has been viewed.
         > Any possitive integer.

 ## Documentation TODO